batmanlab/MICCAI-2023-Route-interpret-repeat-CXRs/README.md

 is the learning rate and epoch at which the BB for Stanford-CXR has been trained.
 You can get it from the 1st command of each script in the folder [`./src/scripts/scripts_stanford_cxr`](./src/scripts/scripts_stanford_cxr).

-If you want to generate the csvs with the samples of Stanford-CXR, use the command to generate and save the details of 30000 samples from the training data of Stanford-CXR:
+If you want to generate the csvs with the samples of Stanford-CXR, here is an example command to generate and save the details of
+30000 samples from the training data of Stanford-CXR:

 ```